 While in London, Johnny held numerous senior positions including Head of Judaic Studies at Immanuel College (London) and Head of Judaic Studies at Hasmonean Girls’ School (London).
 In 2012 Rav Johnny made aliya with his family, and he divides his time between teaching Tanach, Halacha & Jewish Thought at Machon Ma’ayan and at Midreshet Torat Chesed, while also working as a Jewish Education Consultant to numerous institutions.

 Johnny runs the ‘Women’s Online Beit Midrash’ facebook group, he is a board member of Chochmat Nashim, and he is currently writing a sefer on ‘Birkat Shehecheyanu’.

 Born in Jerusalem, Rav Boaz Pash studied in various Yeshivot and received his Rabbinical ordination of the Chief Rabbinate of Israel.

 He has served as Rabbi in Kiev, Lisbon, Krakow and Poland and taught at numerous Israeli Secondary Schools.
-Rav Boaz currently leads the kollel of Yeshivat Machanaim of Ohr Torah Stone, which prepares rabbis to serve in the Diaspora.
+Rav Boaz currently leads the Torat Yosef kollel at Ohr Torah Stone’s Robert M. Beren Machanaim Yeshivat Hesder, which prepares rabbis to serve in the Diaspora.